 What print settings will you need?

-You will need a hot nozzle temp of 245c to 255c for standard Hotends with the upgraded PTFE tube if you have an all metal Hotend like Cathode you can print 275c+ generally the hottest temps grant the best layer adhesion.
+You will need a hot nozzle temp of 245c to 255c for standard Hotends with the upgraded PTFE tube if you have an all-metal Hotend like Cathode you can print 275c+ generally the hottest temps grant the best layer adhesion.
 You will also need a Print bed temperature of 80c to 100c for stock machines if your print bed can go hotter you can bump the temps up to 120c+ (Cathode recommends 120c) this grants the best chance of the material sticking to the build plate.
 You will also need to turn your cooling fan OFF.
 Any cooling will cause the material to warp off the build plate and your print will be brittle.
 For print speeds I recommend 50mm/s to 60mm/s if you are printing hotter than 255c Cathode recommends 70mm/s.
-It is required to use some sort of build plate adhesion to insure prints sticking to the bed of the printer I recommend printing on a (Raft with zero top layers and a 0.2mm air gap) (Cathode recommends if you are printing above 255c and 100c on the bed to use a brim).
-Layer heights is another very important setting I recommend if you are printing 255c and below using a 0.16 layer height that has given me the best results.
+It is required to use some sort of build plate adhesion to ensure prints stick to the bed of the printer I recommend printing on a (Raft with zero top layers and a 0.2mm air gap) (Cathode recommends if you are printing above 255c and 100c on the bed to use a brim).
+Layer heights are another very important setting I recommend if you are printing 255c and below using a 0.16 layer height that has given me the best results.
 Cathode Recommends a 0.2 layer height for prints below 255c for Prints above 255c Cathode Recommends a 0.28 Layer height for Prints.

-https://youtu.be/8k0h1Ln9l_E?t=92 this video goes over my personal settings for abs the video is my Fakelite video but i go in depth of my settings from 1:32 to 4:30
+https://youtu.be/8k0h1Ln9l_E?t=92 This video goes over my personal settings for abs the video is my Fakelite video but I go in depth of my settings from 1:32 to 4:30

 How do I vapor smooth my prints?